scrtlabs/secret-vrf-challenge-contract/README.md

 # Secret Roulette

-This repo contains the secret contract implementation of a rock paper scissors game.
+This repo contains the secret contract implementation of a roulette game.

 It's fairly straightforward if you know your way around a CosmWasm contract, and is mainly intended to be used as an example of some tricks and usages of common libraries or other scenarios contract developers may encounter.